huanshankeji/exposed-vertx-sql-client/README.md

 val filmWithDirectorId = FilmWithDirectorId(filmId, episodeIIFilmDetails)
 databaseClient.insert(Films, filmWithDirectorId, Mappers.filmWithDirectorId) // insert with the ID

-val fullFilms = databaseClient.select(filmsLeftJoinDirectors, Mappers.fullFilm) {
+val fullFilms = databaseClient.selectWithMapper(filmsLeftJoinDirectors, Mappers.fullFilm) {
-    select(Films.filmId inList listOf(1, 2)) // This API still depends on the old SELECT DSL and will be refactored.
+    where(Films.filmId inList listOf(1, 2)) // This API still depends on the old SELECT DSL and will be refactored.
 }
 ```